MicaLovesKPOP/WinterBot/README.md

 - Logs errors to a specified log channel
 - Saves and loads event data to/from .json file
 - Posts weekly error reports to a specified channel (v1.0c+)

-## Preview

-The screenshot below shows how WinterBot keeps track of the registration order.

 ![Event Message Screenshot](https://i.imgur.com/RMabYb4.png)